What is User Experience?

 How to know which method to employ, and at which stage in the research process?

 How to Choose the Right User Research Method?

 As explained by the Nielsen Norman Group, there are four stages in the UX research process – Discover, Explore, Learn, and Listen.
 Below, we mention the methods that can be used at each step.

 Stage 1 – Discover

-These methods will help you understand what other products on the market you’re competing with, and how you can meet your users’ expectations, resolve their problems, and help them in their goals.
+These methods will help you understand what other products on the market you’re competing with, how you can meet your users’ expectations and resolve their problems, as well as ways to help them achieve their goals.

 Stage 2 – Explore

 In the ‘Explore’ phase, we recommend turning to:

 - card sorting (i.e. asking users to organize topics or elements into categories)